The gist of it:

 In addition, web application behavior is constantly fingerprinted and monitored, enabling the identification of custom-404 handlers, server health, etc. with the scanner adjusting its strategy on-the-fly, to ensure accuracy and stability throughout the scan.

-Finally, Arachni trains itself during the entire scan, by learning from HTTP responses, in order to identify new vectors and handle complex workflows like wizards etc.
+Finally, Arachni trains itself during the entire scan, by learning from HTTP responses, in order to identify new input vectors and handle complex workflows like wizards etc.

 Arachni can be configured to replicate multiple different client platforms including phones and tablets.
 This is achieved using both user-agent identification, and the viewport size and orientation.
 This provides a real browser experience for the unparralleled coverage and testing of mobile sites.